AqwamCreates/DataPredict/docs/Overview/UsingModelChecker.md

 # Getting Started

 First, we need to create a linear regression model and a model checker objects for testing and validation.
-We will set the second parameter as "regression" because the linear regression model falls under the "regrression".
+We will set the second parameter as "regression" for the ModelChecker because the linear regression model falls under the "regrression".

 ```
 local Model = MDLL.Model.LinearRegression.new()